Alb4tro/FCG-Final-Project/README.md

     * ```--sigma```: standard deviation of the noise contained in the input image.
 It's used to compute the gaussian weight of each pair of patches
     * ```--h```: fraction of ```sigma```.
 An high value of ```--h``` removes all the noise but also all the details of the image

-We obtained the following results:
+We applied both BCD and NLM to the output of the yocto pathtracer, obtaining the following results:

 Cornell box: